How To Choose Your Wedding Date

 If you want to get a good deal on your venue or suppliers, consider getting married outside the summer months.
 Venues often offer out of season deals, so you’re more likely to come in under budget if you choose an out of season wedding date.
 To find current wedding deals on Guides for Brides, click here.

-Check that your wedding date doesn’t clash with any important sporting or political dates to avoid travel and accommodation issues (as well as guests sneaking off to check scores!).
-Check dates for events like the Olympics, World Cup, Wimbledon, elections, jubilees and royal weddings in advance if possible.
+Check that your wedding date doesn’t clash with any important sporting or political dates to avoid travel and accommodation issues (as well as guests getting distracted by the football!).
+Look out for events like the Olympics, World Cup, Wimbledon, elections, jubilees and royal weddings in advance, and pick a date which doesn’t clash if possible.

 - Our Latest Blog Posts